PalisadoesFoundation/pattoo-agent-linux/docs/contributing.rst

 Introduction
 ------------

-Below is the workflow for having your contribution accepted into the ``pattoo-agent-os`` repository.
+Below is the workflow for having your contribution accepted into the ``pattoo-agent-linux`` repository.

 #.
 Create an Issue or comment on an existing issue to discuss the feature
 #.
 If the feature is approved, assign the issue to yourself
 #.
 Fork the project
 #.
 Clone the fork to your local machine
 #.
-Add the original project as a remote (git remote add upstream https://github.com/PalisadoesFoundation/pattoo-agent-os, check with: git remote -v)
+Add the original project as a remote (git remote add upstream https://github.com/PalisadoesFoundation/pattoo-agent-linux, check with: git remote -v)
 #.
 Create a topic branch for your change (git checkout -b ``BranchName``\ )
 #. you may create additional branches if modifying multiple parts of the code
 #.
 Write code and Commit your changes locally.
 An example of a proper ``git commit`` message can be seen below: